-The application process for the 5-week and 10-week tracks has opened up for a April 21st deadline - after which we regrettably can not accept late application because of the additional administrative workload it will create which will overload our limited staffing and thus jeopardize the program for those who did beat the deadline.
+The application process for the 5-week and 10-week tracks has opened up for a May 19th deadline - after which we regrettably can not accept late application because of the additional administrative workload it will create which will overload our limited staffing and thus jeopardize the program for those who did beat the deadline.

 Project Areas for High School Students

 Virtual Reality – work on an avatar team to develop virtual reality projects such as our Moon Base 2044, etc.

 NOTE: all students will begin by participating in a short “Virtual Reality Academy (VRA)” to gain working knowledge familiarity with DLG’s 3D virtual high school campus before beginning their selected project.

 Artificial Intelligence Fundamentals - an extremely challenging project-based introduction to Artificial Intelligence Fundamentals for students with strong computer programming background and experience with college-level mathematics.
 Our most technically and programmatically challenging project we’ve ever offered.